How long do dermal fillers really last? MRI scans provide evidence

 Dr Mobin Master notes that dermal filler can last a lot longer than the dermal filler brands say it will.
 He explains that overusing dermal filler in the face can result in a ‘chipmunk’ style face – the direct opposite of what most patients are striving for.

 Dr Gavin Chan’s ground-breaking revelations over the past 12 months has changed the way all Cosmetic Doctors and Cosmetic Nurses at his clinics inject dermal fillers.
-By seeing his patient’s MRI scans he now believes that a conservative, minimalist approach to injecting dermal fillers creates the best results.
+By seeing his patient’s MRI scans he now believes that a minimalist approach to injecting dermal fillers creates the best results.

 Dr Mobin Master agrees stating, “we should take a lot more care with dermal fillers and really treat them as a semi-permanent non-surgical treatment.
 Some dermal filler brands don’t last as long as others.
 And once fillers have been in the face for a year or so, it can become harder to dissolve them with hyaluronidase.
 This is where I send patients to get MRI’s so I can ascertain where the fillers are.”